DaleMargel/Web-Survey/PlatformRendering.md

 ## Heresy
 Heresy used to be the most recent in a long line of experiments by [WebReflection](https://github.com/WebReflection).
 I took this one for a serious test drive and really liked it.
 However, like a teenager with OCD, Andrea has since moved on and created several more (awesome) experiments.
 None of these sit long enough to accumulate a lot of github stars, but no matter.
 There is some amazing work here; his github page is like a developer candy store.

-With over a dozen ways to write a web site, Andrea was kind enough to create a guide [look here](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295).
-There is also a picker application that lets you choose the best option according to what you want.
+With over a dozen ways to write a web site, Andrea was kind enough to create a [selection guide](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295).
+There is also a picker application that lets you choose the best option based on what features you want.
 Most of these support IE11 out of the box.

 From his own [web site](https://gist.github.com/WebReflection/761052d6dae7c8207d2fcba7cdede295).
 Stars current as of 2020.07.22/sorted.